Japan playing its own water polo style at Tokyo Olympics - WHIZ News

 “It just felt great,” Smith said.
 “I’ve been doing this a long time.
 I feel really lucky and grateful that we have the Games going on.
 It’s been a tough year, for everybody, so it felt really good to get a game in, you know, as an athlete.”

 Spain also moved to 2-0, holding off Montenegro for an 8-6 victory.
-Daniel Lopez Pinedo made 11 saves in the win.
+Serbia, which won gold at the 2016 Olympics, pounded Kazakhstan 19-5 for its first win in Tokyo, and Italy rallied for a 6-6 tie against Greece.

 Jay Cohen can be reached at https://twitter.com/jcohenap